BomOnTop/BomOnTop/README.md

-The name's bom, just bom.
+The name's bom.
-very interested in clients and autoplaying things.
+very interested in clients and autoplaying things. currently working on Bom Client